VuePress EcosystemVuePress Ecosystem

 • Type: string

-• Details: Fallback language when the specified language is not available.
+• Details: Fallback language to use when the specified language is not available.

 logLevel